Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The flu shot is made with dead (inactivated) flu viruses.
 It is safe for people with weakened immune systems.
 Your child can take it at least 2 weeks before chemotherapy.
 Or they can take it between chemotherapy cycles.

 There are several different types of flu shots.
 Most are given in the muscle of the upper arm.
 Infants and very young children may get the flu shot in the upper thigh.

 Your doctor will recommend the best flu vaccine for your child.

 If possible, get the flu shot in September or October.
 But getting one any time during the flu season can help protect you.
 In general, flu cases usually start to rise in October, peak in December through February, and can last until May.

 It takes about 2 weeks to develop an immune response after the flu vaccine.

 In certain cases, children may need 2 doses of the flu vaccine.
 Your doctor will tell you if this necessary.

-No, flu vaccines cannot make you sick with the flu.
-Flu shots are made with only part of the flu virus or with “killed virus” that is not active.
+Flu vaccines do not give you the flu.
+Flu shots are made with only part of the flu virus or with “killed virus.”
+It is not active.
 The FluMist® nasal spray contains a weakened form of the live virus that cannot cause flu illness.